| Area Info The

 are green and wildflowers are blooming profusely.
 Take your

 camera and capture some spectacular views.
+While

 down on the coast, you'll want to visit Hearst